 Vientiane, located in the Mekong Valley, is the small, quiet and picturesque capital city of Laos.

-Sights & Sounds Tour of Vientiane Enjoy a half day city tour starting with a leisurely stroll in Vientiane, a quaint and easygoing town.
+Half Day Sight & Sounds Tour Of Vientianne Enjoy a half day city tour starting with a leisurely stroll in Vientiane, a quaint and easygoing town.
 Admire French colonial architecture betwixt beautifully gilded temples.
 Start with a visit to Wat Sisaket, the oldest surviving Siamese temple containing over 8,000 Buddha statues, followed by the erstwhile royal temple of Wat Ho Phra Keo, former home of the Emerald Buddha statue, now serving as a museum of arts and antiques.
 Then, travel up Lanexang Avenue for photographic moments of the Patouxay monument or Arc de Triomphe, commemorating the dead of past wars – uncannily similar to its Paris sibling.
 Climb to the top for panoramic views of Vientiane.
 Continue on along Rue Singha 23 to Laos

 Thakhek is the capital of the Khammouane province in central Laos and is located on the banks of the mighty Mekong River that forms the boundary between Laos and Thailand.